FGMephisto/FG_Chronicle_Ruleset/README.md

 # Fantasy Grounds Chronicle System Ruleset

-To install this ruleset, download the "Chronicle System.pak" file and copy it to the ruleset folder of Fantasy Grounds, located in your Fantasy Grounds data folder, e.g.
+To install this ruleset, download the "Chronicle.pak" file and copy it to the ruleset folder of Fantasy Grounds, located in your Fantasy Grounds data folder, e.g.
 ...\Fantasy Grounds Unity\Data\rulesets

 Version 0.1